Los Angeles OKs one of strictest US vaccination mandates

 Watch “Rush Hour” weeknights at 6/5c on NewsNation.

-Buscaino also noted that the conflict between city’s measure and county’s vaccination mandate, which only covers patrons and workers at indoor bars, wineries, breweries, lounges and nightclubs.
+Buscaino also noted that the conflict between the city’s measure and the county’s vaccination mandate, which only covers patrons and workers at indoor bars, wineries, breweries, lounges and nightclubs.

 Of the county’s roughly 10 million residents, 78% have received at least one COVID-19 vaccine dose and 69% are fully vaccinated, according to public health officials.

-The county on Tuesday reported 35 new deaths and 964 new cases of COVID-19.
+On Tuesday, the county reported 35 new deaths and 964 new cases of COVID-19.
 Health officials said the county has reported 14 deaths a day, on average, even though deaths and hospitalization figures have plunged by some 50% since late August.

 A growing number of places across the U.S., including San Francisco and New York City, are requiring people to show proof of vaccination to enter various types of businesses and venues.